tsantalis/RefactoringMiner/documentation/mcp.md

 Starting server: http://127.0.0.1:6789
 ```

 MCP tools do not auto-open the desktop browser.
-They bind WebDiff to `127.0.0.1` and return the URL in the tool result so the user or client can decide when to open it.
+They bind WebDiff to `127.0.0.1` by default and return the URL in the tool result so the user or client can decide when to open it.

 The returned URL is only available while the MCP server process is still running.
 If an MCP client starts RefactoringMiner for a single command and immediately exits, the local WebDiff server can disappear before the user opens the URL.
 Use an interactive client session for browser tools, or use the direct WebDiff CLI when the goal is only manual browser inspection.